-- PRES+ allows representations at different levels of granularity. - Since tokens carry information in our model, PRES+ overcomes the lack of expressiveness of classical Petri nets, where tokens are considered as "black dots". - Time is a critical factor in many embedded applications.
+- PRES+ allows representations at different levels of granularity. - Since tokens carry information in our model, PRES+ overcomes the lack of expressiveness of classical Petri nets, where tokens are considered as "black dots".

+- Time is a critical factor in many embedded applications.
 Our model captures timing aspects by associating lower and upper limits to the duration of activities related to transitions and keeping time information in token stamps. - Non-determinism may be naturally represented by PRES+.
 Non-determinism can be used as a powerful mechanism to express succinctly the behavior of certain systems and thus reduce the complexity of the model. - Sequential as well as concurrent activities may be easily expressed in terms of Petri nets.
-Recall that concurrency is present in most embedded systems. - Both control and data information might be captured by a unified design representation. - PRES+ has been also extended by introducing the concept of hierarchy (see Chapter 5). - Furthermore, the model is simple, intuitive, and can be easily handled by the designer.
+Recall that concurrency is present in most embedded systems. - Both control and data information might be captured by a unified design representation. - PRES+ has been also extended by introducing the concept of hierarchy (see Section 3). - Furthermore, the model is simple, intuitive, and can be easily handled by the designer.

 We have developed a software tool, called SimPRES, that allows PRES+ models to be simulated.
 It has a graphical interface that lets the designer construct, modify, and simulate systems represented in PRES+.
-A screen shot of the SimPRES tool is shown in Figure 4.3.
+A screen shot of the SimPRES tool is shown in Figure 3.
 Such a tool is of great help for the designer because it allows visualizing the model of the system under design and running it, so that an animation of the dynamic behavior of the net is possible.
-SimPRES supports full graphical editing of the system model and provides methods to store/recover the net in/from a file.
+Sim-PRES supports full graphical edition of the model of the system and provides methods to store/ recover the net in/from a file.

-Figure 4.3: SimPRES: a simulator for PRES+ models
+Figure 3: SimPRES: a simulator for PRES+ models

-Chapter 5 Notions of Equivalence and Hierarchy for PRES+
+3. Notions of Equivalence and Hierarchy for PRES+

-SEVERAL NOTIONS OF EQUIVALENCE for embedded systems represented in PRES+ are defined in this chapter.
+Several notions of equivalence for embedded systems represented in PRES+ are defined in this section.
 Such notions constitute the foundations of a framework to compare PRES+ models.

-In this chapter we also extend PRES+ by introducing the concept of hierarchy.
-Hierarchy is a convenient way to structure the system so modeling can be done in a comprehensible form.
-Without hierarchical composition it is difficult to specify and understand large systems.
+In this section we also extend PRES+ by introducing the concept of hierarchy.
+Hierarchy is a convenient way to structure the system so modeling can done in a comprehensible form.
+Without hierarchical composition, it is difficult to specify and understand large systems.

-5.1 Notions of Equivalence
+3.1 Notions of Equivalence